“Out of breath.”

 Do the math: a $20 billion increase in spending occurred at the same time obesity rates skyrocketed.
 Coincidence?
 If you think so, I have a pet rock I’d like to sell you.

 The generic promise of diet books and pills is the kiss of death.
 Literally.
-We follow empty solutions that make you fear certain foods or habits, force you into a lifestyle that might not be the best fit, and ultimately break your willpower and mindset about what it takes to live a healthier life.
+We follow empty solutions that make you fear certain foods or habits, force you into a lifestyle that might not be the best fit and ultimately break your willpower and mindset about what it takes to live a healthier life.

-It’s the diet spiral aka the “yo-yo” problem.
+It’s the dieting spiral aka the “yo-yo” problem.
 You gain weight, become more frustrated, try another quick fix, and the problem repeats itself.
 Each failure is another rejection that threatens your mindset and weakens the belief that something will change.

-Just as “move more, eat less” is worthless advice, putting your faith in supplements, extreme diets, superfoods or “biohacking” mircle waters is not doing anything to shift the scale.
+Just as “move more, eat less” is worthless advice, putting your faith in supplements, extreme diets, superfoods or “biohacking” miracle waters is not doing anything to shift the scale.
 In fact, it’s costing you more money, increasing disease, and cutting lifespan.

 To quote the CDC: